 Texas State University must comply with all applicable U.S. government export control regulations.
 While most Texas State research and technology development is exempt from U.S. export control laws, these regulations may present complications to the conduct of research and academic activities.
 The International Travel Checklist requirement is used to ensure traveler compliance with these regulations and identifying when a license or license exception is needed before traveling internationally.
 More Export Control information can be found at http://www.txstate.edu/research/orc/export-control.html.

 Wherever you go, Texas State University wants to help ensure your health and safety.
-If you are planning an international university-sponsored trip outside of your home country, you have access to the International SOS program, which provides medical and security services.
+If you are planning a university-sponsored trip outside of the United States, you have access to the International SOS program, which provides medical and security services.
 This service is a great benefit in the event you need help while traveling.

 Before your trip, take advantage of International SOS' pre-trip planning services.
 Check on the latest travel and safety alerts, including health risks and other important news.
 Sign in to receive health alerts, security alerts, and more.
 Download the Assistance App, which provides health and security updates.
 Click on the below link to access Texas State’s membership number in order to log in.